jojozhuang/jojozhuang.github.io/_posts/portfolios/2016-01-27-Resturant.md

 - portfolio
 ---

-This Android App is used to search restaurants, rate and write comments to them.
+This Android app is used to search restaurants, rate and write comments to them.
 It's built for my final project of course 'CSC472-Mobile App Development for Android'.
 All the data for this app is dynamically retrieved from backend server.
 1. Home screen
 ![index](/assets/resturant/index.png "index")
 2. Login/Register